Cost to Re-Sod a Lawn

 - Average minimum cost of lawn re-sodding (sod): $0.25 per square foot

 - Average maximum cost of lawn re-sodding (sod): $0.90 per square foot

 - Average minimum cost of lawn re-sodding (installation): $0.15 per square foot

 - Average maximum cost of lawn re-sodding (installation): $1 per square foot

 The most obvious reason to re-sod an existing lawn is because the yard or garden looks unattractive and needs to be fixed as quickly as possible.
-However, a yard doesn't need to be a disaster in order to be able to benefit from re-sodding.
-Patchy areas can be completely replaced with newer pieces of sod, or a property owner might decide to switch to a hardier variety of grass.
+However, a yard doesn't need to be a disaster to benefit from re-sodding.
+Patchy areas can be completely replaced with newer pieces of sod, or you might decide to switch to a hardier variety of grass.
 When time is important such as before selling a home or hosting an open house, creating an attractive yard in just days is certainly an appealing option.

 Despite the expense, there are certainly some major advantages to re-sodding a lawn.
 Of course, having a brand new lawn that looks lush, healthy and green is perhaps the biggest advantage of them all, but that is far from the only reason.
 Here are some of the most common benefits of re-sodding a lawn: